The New Heavens and the New Earth(s)

 and stagnating inside a structure of senex consciousness where we harm children, women, annihilate any other culture than our own, where we overlook, moralize, repress, diagnose, imprison, exploit, betray, drug and mock men who do not measure up, where we pollute, deforest, exterminate the planetary ecosystems — need not go any further than your reading this sentence right now.

-This teaching is in the West’s indigenous tradition of alchemy.
-When individuals accept the self-discipline of the Great Work, it is through the Saturn’s previously-mean-spirited lead that the Gold of the philosophers comes forth.
+This teaching is in the West’s indigenous Hermetic traditions of alchemy, sacred geometry and astrology.
+When individuals seek a connection to the Golden Chain and accept the self-discipline of the Great Work, it is through the Saturn’s previously-mean-spirited lead that the Gold of the philosophers comes forth.
 In fact, the Opus is inauthentic if we leave Saturn out of it.
-In alchemy, the timeline that is honored through the discipline is also our own biography – the narrative of our life when it causes inconsolable sadness is the Call to begin.
+In alchemy, the timeline that is honored through the discipline includes our own biography – the narrative of our life when it causes inconsolable sadness is the Call to begin.
 Out of what seemed to be a ruined life-line, the Gold comes forth, present there, even from the Beginning.

 All the God Saturn asks of us is a disciplined recognition of the literal, material age of our cosmos to the best of our knowledge.
 When we value the timeline our science reveals it is more than good science, it is good psychology, good soul wisdom.
 The mind-shattering expansion of our timeline from 6000 years is evidence of our evolutionary expansion.
 In 2012, the Lambda cold dark matter model for judging the age of the cosmos arrived at the number, 13.799 billion years with room for a 21 million year margin of error.
 In 2013, the European Space Agency’s Planck mission arrived at the number, 13.82 billion years.
 This kind of careful science as regards time is where the West honors Chronos.
 It is best to always use the larger number, if a disciplined approach was used.
 In this case, the Clock of the Western Collective Soul is currently set at 13.820,000,000 years.